sunzhuoshi/VRDemoHelper/README.md

 ## Files
 ### settings.ini
-Used to define windows(games and steam vr) to be processed, process to be ignored in trace mode
+Used to define windows(games and steam vr) to be processed

 ## FAQ
 none for now, if you have one, email me at sunzhuoshi#gmail.com